ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 Here, the value "237943648324687364" serves as the randomly-generated TXT value being added to prove ownership of the domain to Foo provider.
 Although the original DNS protocol specifications did not associate any semantics with the DNS TXT record, {{RFC1464}} describes how to use them to store attributes in the form of ASCII text key-value pairs for a particular domain.
 In practice, there is wide variation in the content of DNS TXT records used for domain verification, and they often do not follow the key-value pair model.
 Even so, the RDATA [{{RFC1034}}] portion of the DNS TXT record has to contain the value being used to verify the domain.
 The value is usually a Random Token in order to guarantee that the entity who requested that the domain be verified (i.e. the person managing the account at Foo provider) is the one who has (direct or delegated) access to DNS records for the domain.
 The generated token typically expires in a few days.
 After a TXT record has been added, the service provider will usually take some time to verify that the DNS TXT record with the expected token exists for the domain.
 Some providers expire the code after a set amount of time.
 See {{appendix}} for a survey of different implementations.

 Some providers use a suffix of `_PROVIDER_NAME-challenge` in the Name field of the TXT record challenge.
 For ACME, the full Host is `_acme-challenge.<YOUR_DOMAIN>`.
-Such patterns are useful for doing targeted domain verification, as discussed in {{targeted-domain-verification}}.
+Such patterns are useful for doing targeted domain verification.
 The ACME protocol {{RFC8555}} has a challenge type  `DNS-01` that lets a user prove domain ownership.
 In this challenge, an implementing CA asks you to create a TXT record with a randomly-generated token at `_acme-challenge.<YOUR_DOMAIN>`:

     _acme-challenge.example.com.
 IN  TXT "cE3A8qQpEzAIYq-T9DWNdLJ1_YRXamdxcjGTbzrOH5L"